usgs-makerspace/portfolio/README.md

 ### Description of content you could add

 The first step here is to decided what parts of the project are important to store and where.
-The 'portfolio' application is in an Amazon Web Services (AWS) 'bucket', http://internal.wma.chs.usgs.gov.s3-website-us-west-2.amazonaws.com/makerspace-portfolio/makerspace-portfolio-application/ .
+The Makerspace 'portfolio' is in an Amazon Web Services (AWS) 'bucket'.

+`note: The easiest way to see the 'portfolio' file structure is to use the AWS Console.
+The AWS console has a Graphic User Interface (GUI), which makes uploading files an deleting files a breeze.
+If you are new to the USGS, you will need to request a developer account to view the files.
+Once you have an account typing 'awsconsole.usgs.gov' into you browser will bring either give you access or bring you to the login screen. `

+Once in the AWS Console, you can ferret your way to the needed folders by selecting S3 (Simple Storage Solutions) from the initial menu (after the radio button for 'select a role' (hint: choose 'adfs-developers')), then enter 'internal.wma.chs.usgs.gov' in the auto-completing search bar.

+`s3 >> internal.wma.chs.usgs.gov >> makerspace-portfolio`

-Inside that bucket there are folders related to project/efforts/functions of Makerspace.
+Inside the makerspace-portfolio folder in the internal.wma.chs.usg.gov bucket there are folders related to project/efforts/functions of Makerspace.
-You can view this bucket using the AWS console.
 If a folder does not exist for your project you can create it using the existing pattern as your guide.
 Generally speaking, each project folder has three sub-folders, 'final-product', 'portfolio-images', and 'related-materials'.